What to do around Poipu: beaches, activities and walks

 2Points of interest to see around Poipu

 The Spouting Horn

-A local legend is associated with this phenomenon: a giant lizard ("mo'o" in Hawaiian) once protected this part of the island.
-One day, a young man named Liko defied the lizard that threatened the locals who came to fish or swim.
-During their fight, Liko pushed a sharp stick into the lizard's mouth.
-Liko then jumped into the ocean, drawing the lizard into the water to a small tube of lava in the rocks leading to the surface.
-The lizard that was following Liko became trapped in the lava tube.
-Today, you can hear the roar of the lizard every time the geyser burst into the air."
+A local legend is associated with this phenomenon: A giant lizard ("mo'o" in Hawaiian) once protected this area of the island.
+One day, a young man named Liko defied the lizard that threatened local people who came to fish or swim.
+During their fight, Liko pushed a pointed stick into the lizard's mouth.
+Liko then jumped into the ocean, pulling the lizard through the water to a small lava tube in the rocks leading to the surface.
+The lizard following Liko then got stuck in the lava tube.
+Today you can hear the lizard's roar every time the geyser gushes up into the air.

-Access to the blow hole is free and you will find a shop and sanitary facilities on site.
+Access to the site is free, and there is a shop and toilet facilities on site.

-It should also be noted that there are 2 botanical gardens located near the Spouting Horn Park.
-Not having visited them (there are several on each island), we won't be able to tell you more, but know that they are there ;)
+Also note that there are 2 botanical gardens located near the Spouting Horn.
+As we haven't visited them, we won't be able to tell you more, but know that they are there ;)

 Old Koloa Town

 North of Poipu is the small town of Old Koloa Town.
-With no real point of interest, the city is still pleasant to cross with its superb Banyan Trees and small shops.
-Perhaps you will find the ideal gift to bring back to your loved ones in one of them?
+Without any real point of interest, the city is still pleasant to cross with its superb Banyan Trees and small shops.

 Eucalyptus tree tunnel